A better way to convert text to a smart object in Photoshop

 Choosing the Convert to Smart Object command.

-A smart object icon appears in the lower right of the layer’s thumbnail.
+Photoshop adds a Smart Object icon to the lower right of the layer’s thumbnail.

 The smart object thumbnail.